 For most patients, the placement of dental implants involves two surgical procedures.
 First, implants are placed within your jawbone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums gradually bonding with the jawbone.
 You should be able to wear temporary dentures and eat a soft diet during this time.
 At the same time, your dentist is forming new replacement teeth.

 After the implant has bonded to the jawbone, the second phase begins.
-Dr. McConnell, Dr. Napier, Dr. Kennedy, Dr. Petree, Dr. Mizukawa, Dr. Johnson and Dr. Gross will uncover the implants and attach small posts that protrude through the gums and will act as anchors for the artificial teeth.
+Dr. McConnell, Dr. Napier, Dr. Kennedy, Dr. Petree, Dr. Mizukawa, Dr. Gross and Dr. Gart will uncover the implants and attach small posts that protrude through the gums and will act as anchors for the artificial teeth.
 When the artificial teeth are placed, these posts will not be seen.
 The entire procedure usually takes six to eight months.
 Most patients experience minimal disruption in their daily life.

 Dental Implants Presentation

 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.

 Using the most recent advances in dental implant technology, Drs.
 McConnell, Napier, Kennedy, Petree, Mizukawa, Gross and Gart are able to place single stage implants.
 These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
 There are even situations where the implants can be placed at the same time as a tooth extraction – further minimizing the number of surgical procedures.